jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

-would only say, ‘I am older than you and must know better’; and this Al- ice would not allow without knowing how old it was and, as the Lory positively refused to tell its age, there was no more to be said.
+would only say, ‘I am older than you and must know better’; and this Al- ice would not allow without knowing how old it was and, as the Lory posi- tively refused to tell its age, there was no more to be said.
 At last the Mouse, who seemed to be a person of authority among them,